CodingZeal/nextjs-example-confirm-server-action/post.md

 ## Are you sure?

-When performing destructive actions, it's common to ask the user to confirm their intent before proceeding.
+When performing destructive actions, it's common to ask the user to confirm their intent before proceeding (`Are you sure?`).
 This is typically done with a modal dialog, but can also be done with a simple JavaScript `confirm` dialog.

 ## Using `confirm` with a server action